 One of the most fascinating places to visit in Thailand is its floating market at Ayutthaya.
-It’s dynamic architecture is authentic and memorable, and includes intriguing wooden structures along the waterways with vendors selling their crafts and Thai food.
-These vendors enact the history of Ayutthaya in their traditional Thai costumes, and delight the visitors with interesting souvenirs.
+It’s vernacular architecture includes intriguing wooden structures along the waterways with vendors selling their crafts and delicious Thai food.
+It is also a setting for local vendors to display traditional Thai costumes, and delight the visitors with interesting souvenirs.

 Ayutthaya is approximately 2 hours from Bangkok and can be reached by car or train.
-I took the day tour of Ayutthaya organized by Klook, which took me to important historical and cultutal places such as Bang Pa-In Royal Palace, downtown Ayutthaya, Wat Mahathat, Wat Phra Si Sanphet and the Floating market.
-The tour was well organized by English speaking guides and was probably the best day tour I have had in a long time.
+I took a day tour of Ayutthaya organized by Klook, which took me to important historical and cultural places such as Bang Pa-In Royal Palace, downtown Ayutthaya, Wat Mahathat, Wat Phra Si Sanphet and the Floating market.
+The tour was well organized and was probably the best day tour I have had in a long time.

 Siamese Kingdom of Ayutthaya